Goliworks/Quark-Website/src/content/docs/reference/locations.md

 ---
-title: Locations
+title: Locations configuration
-description: Configuration reference for servers
+description: Configuration reference for locations
 ---

 ## To do...